AdamPayzant/COMP4109Project/README.md

 	"CentralServerCACert": "../server/certs/ca-cert.pem",
 	"token": "test"
 ```
-Then the database must have the user "smvs" with the password "password" and there must be a "smvsclienthost" database.
+Then the database must have the user `smvs` with the password `"password"` and there must be a `"smvsclienthost"` database.
-For the Dufault "DB" setting and a local database server, running the following query will initialize the database.
+For the Dufault `"DB"` setting and a local database server, running the following query will initialize the database.
 ```
 CREATE USER 'smvs'@localhost IDENTIFIED BY 'password';
 CREATE DATABASE smvsclienhost